ApeWorX/ape-safe/README.md

 ## Cloud Usage

-To use this plugin in a cloud environment, such as with the [Silverback Platform](https://silverback.apeworx.io), you will need to make sure that you ahve configured your Safe to exist within the environment.
+To use this plugin in a cloud environment, such as with the [Silverback Platform](https://silverback.apeworx.io), you will need to make sure that you have configured your Safe to exist within the environment.
 The easiest way to do this is to use the `require` configuration item.
-To specify a required Safe in your `ape-config.yaml` to add into your `~/.ape/safe` folder (if it doesn't exist), use:
+To specify a required Safe in your `ape-config.yaml` (which adds it into your `~/.ape/safe` folder if it doesn't exist), use:

 ```yaml
 safe: